Education Doesn't Work 2.0

 Some will argue that these plots are misleading and perhaps undersell the value of various interventions.
 But there’s no question that in study after study, for decade after decade, researchers have found that interventions presumed to have causal influence on educational outcomes simply don’t.
 Almost everything is clustered right around zero.
 Most things we try in education simply don’t do anything.
 This is reality.
 Bet on the null.

 This has led to years and years of agonizing and wondering why.
 We’re swimming in examples of supposedly transformative educational ventures, most prominently in the realm of educational technology.
 (No coincidentally the site of a lot of profiteering.)
 Why have vast expenditures devoted to classroom technology so often had disappointing results?
 Why does randomly distributing computers for children to use at home make so little educational difference?
+Giving students free lunches is an absolute positive social good, but has negligible influence on student performance.
 There are many, many other cases where interventions that seem intuitively powerful turn out to have no or little effect in the real world.
 If you believe the standard liberal story of children as undifferentiated academic masses whose outcomes could be easily improved with a little want-to and ingenuity, this is perplexing.
 If you listen to research, experience, and common sense, you’d recognize that it’s precisely what you’d expect in a world where everyone is not equal in academic potential.

 You might say “but most studies measure absolute learning, not relative.”
 But consistent absolute learning for the academically disadvantaged is the only tool through which relative changes could be achieved at scale, right?
 The poorly-performing students need to make absolute academic gains that the higher-performing students don’t.
 The problem is that if you found such a tool - if any of this worked - it would be hard to imagine that parents of high-performing kids would accept not allowing their children to take advantage of it too.
 (If you want to close the Black-white achievement gap, the most reliable way would be to outlaw white students from going to school for several generations.)